Cyprien-GEHU/holbertonschool-shell/io_redirections_and_filters/README.md

-0-hello_world : the script will print : "Hello, World" follwed by a new lineto the standard output 1-confused_smiley : The script displays a confused smiley
+0-hello_world : the script will print : "Hello, World" follwed by a new lineto the standard output 1-confused_smiley : The script displays a confused smiley 2-hellofile : the script display the content of "/etc/passwd"